[Workbench] Error when a collection with no name is selected as input to a pipeline component.

 This test should probably be modified so it's less brittle when new collections are added.

-#10 Updated by Brett Smith about 6 years ago
+#10 Updated by Brett Smith over 6 years ago

 Radhika Chippada wrote: